Maruti Jimny Available With Discounts Of Up To 1.5 Lakh In June 2024 | CarDekho.com

 The Jimny’s prices range from Rs 12.74 lakh to Rs 14.79 lakh (ex-showroom Delhi).

-If you are interested in purchasing a Maruti Jimny this June, now may be the best time to drive it home.
-Maruti is offering its lifestyle offroader at a significant discount valid until June 30, 2024.
+If you are interested in purchasing a Maruti Jimny, now may be the best time to drive it home.
+Maruti is offering its lifestyle offroader at a significant discount until June 30, 2024.
 Let’s take a look at the discounts available for each variant.

 Note: We confirmed these offers by reaching out to some Maruti Nexa dealerships across India.
 For more details, you can visit your nearest Nexa dealership.